Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Model of non-equilibrium incoherently coupled spin chains

 representing the transfer of a spin excitation from site $i$ of chain $\lambda$ to site $i$ of chain $\mu=\lambda\pm1$, with rate $\gamma$.
 Simple Golden Rule arguments \cite{jerome1982advphys} indicate that the incoherent hopping rate is of order $\gamma \sim \eta^2/t_{\phi}$.
 Due to the large number of factors that can contribute to this hopping rate (e.g.\ temperature, collision rate, interchain distance etc.), we treat $\gamma$ as a free parameter that can be varied independently.

 To analyse the transport properties of this system, we drive it into a non-equilibrium configuration by coupling its boundaries to unequal reservoirs, as depicted in figure \ref{fig1}(c).
 This driving scheme imposes a magnetisation imbalance on each chain, and thus induces a spin current.
 We assume that the correlation time of the reservoirs is negligibly small, so that the energy dependence of the incoherent transition rates may be neglected.
 We also assume that the points of contact between the bath and any pair of neighbouring chains are further apart than the correlation length \footnote{The correlation length is defined by $\lambda_c = c/\omega_c$, where $c$ is a characteristic velocity of bath excitations and $\omega_c$ is the frequency of the most energetic bath mode that the system interacts with appreciably.
 For example, for a fermionic bath consisting of a macroscopic metal lead the correlation length is essentially the Fermi wavelength, which gives $\lambda_c < 10^{-9}$ m for typical carrier concentrations greater than $10^{28}$ m$^{-3}$.}, leading to independent driving reservoirs for each chain.
-Under these conditions, the action of the reservoirs driving the system out of equilibrium is represented by the following Lindblad operators \cite{benenti2009charge,znidaric2010exact}
+Under these conditions, it was shown in Ref.~\cite{benenti2009charge} that the reservoir degrees of freedom can be traced out under the standard Born-Markov approximation~\cite{breuer}.
+The action of the reservoirs driving the system out of equilibrium is therefore represented by the following Lindblad operators